inspatiallabs/inspatial-kit-doc/1. graphical-user-interface/widgets-components/control-flow/controller.md

 - **Zero abstraction tax**: The rendered components are the actual widgets from `@in/widget`, not wrapper proxies.
 This means styling, accessibility, and behavior are identical whether you write `<Switch>` manually or let the controller render it.

 - **Path-to-signal mapping**: When you call `ctl.register("theme.mode")`, the controller resolves that path to the correct signal in your state tree (or its own internal state).
 For embedded mode, it uses `cfg.map` to alias controller paths to target state paths, enabling zero-copy orchestration.

+Controllers operate on signals, which batch updates and flush at the end of each tick.
+Presentations like `Popover` measure their position based on layout, so if you change controller content, the popover might be in the wrong place until it remeasures.
+That's why `nextTick()` exists: it schedules code to run after the flush, ensuring the layout is settled before you trigger remeasure logic.

 - **Shallow reconstruction for nested writes**: Deep path updates like `ctl.set("viewport.grid.color", "#ff0000")` don't mutate nested objects.
 Instead, the controller reads the top-level signal's current value, creates a shallow copy with the nested change applied, then writes back to the top-level signal.
 This preserves reactivity while avoiding unnecessary re-renders.